confluentinc/ksql/docs/concepts.md

 - All KSQL servers (and their engines) share the work of processing KSQL queries that are submitted to them.
     - To add processing capacity, start more KSQL servers (scale out).
 You can do this during live operations.
     - To remove processing capacity, stop some of the running KSQL servers.
 You can do this during live operations.
-      The remaining KSQL servers will take over the processing work of the stopped servers.
+      The remaining KSQL servers will automatically take over the processing work of the stopped servers.
 Make sure that at least one KSQL server is running, otherwise your queries will not be executed any longer.

 <!--
 ## Application mode